tidepool-org/blip/README.md

 ## Development

-To run the example, build the standalone bundle, and run the tests you will need to have a couple of tools installed.
-Everything you need can be installed via `npm` and `bower`:
+To run the example and run the tests you will need to have a couple of tools installed.
+Everything you need can be installed via `npm`:

 ```bash
 $ npm install